Strength & Conditioning Coach

 The current Sports Medicine and Performance team is comprised of a staff of over 60 personnel including administration, Consultant Sports Physicians, Physiotherapists, Biomechanics and Strength and Conditioning Staff.

 The Department is seeking an additional Strength and Conditioning Coach.

 It is expected that candidate will take on a high clinical workload in a speciality clinical area such as Athletic Groin Pain, ACL Rehabilitation, Back Pain, or Ankle rehabilitation.

-Residential rehabilitation of Elite Professional Athletes is a stream of SSC activity and a successful candidate may be employed increasingly in that stream dependent on suitability and experience.
+Residential rehabilitation of Elite Professional Athletes is a stream of SSC activity an a successful candidate may be employed increasingly in that stream dependent on availability.

-Given the expectation that these roles will combine day to day data capture with clinical excellence it is expected that candidates will have a MSc or significant research experience post BSc.
+Given the expectation that these roles will combine day to day data capture with clinical excellence it is expected that candidates will have a MSc or significant research experience post BSc enabling